brhat/Mendel-Services/traefik/README.md

 To view logs in realtime, run
 - docker-compose logs -f

-Exit with CRTL+C
+Exit with CTRL+C

 ## Setup / Configuration
 Traefik has a static configuration (docker-compose.yml and traefik.yml) and a dynamic configuration (folders certs and dynamic)
 Everything is preconfigured, so no action is required.
 The only thing to keep in mind is to renew the certificates, located in certs (please refer to the README in this folder).
-Traefik could handle renewals by itself when using letsencrypt, but in this setup wie specified a certificate manually.
+Traefik could handle renewals by itself when using letsencrypt, but in this setup we specified a certificate manually.

 The services handled by traefik are configured via labels in the corresponding docker-compose.yml files, in our case ../buildbot/docker-compose.yml, so please have a look there

-##